mudiageo/shadcn-svelte-mcp-server/README.md

 2. **Generate New Token**:
    - Click "Generate new token (classic)"
-   - Add a note: "shadcn-ui MCP server"
+   - Add a note: "shadcn-svelte MCP server"
    - **Expiration**: Choose your preference (90 days recommended)
    - **Scopes**: ✅ **No scopes needed!** (public repository access is sufficient)